DevKica/devKica/README.md

 🏫 My name is **Paweł** and I currently study **cybersecurity** at the AGH University of Science and Technology in Cracow.

-👨‍💻 However, I spend most of my time ~~developing full stack web applications~~ working as Node.js backend developer.
+👨‍💻 However, I spend most of my time working as Node.js backend developer.

 ⌨️ As I said, I specialize in the **backend (Node.js with typescript), security and databases** area.
 I mainly was using express, currently I've switched to [**Nest**](https://nestjs.com/).